-OptiVLM is hosted and managed by the financial institution, but the different modules may be accessible and operated by external users including the vaults and armored car vendors.
+OptiVLM is hosted and managed by the financial institution, but the different modules may be accessed and operated by external users including the vaults and armoured car vendors.

 This User Guide is concerned with the Vault Balance module.
 For user information relative to the Invoice Validation or the Carrier Web interfaces, please refer to the respective guides.